Polar-ring galaxy: Polar-ring Catalogue

-The SPRC is the Sloan Polar-Ring Catalogue, an atlas of 157 polar-ring galaxies.
-It was put together with images from the Sloan Digital Sky Survey.There are four sections (A,B,C, and D).
+The Polar-Ring Catalogue, an atlas of 157 possible polar-ring galaxies, with 51 related objects.
+Four sections (A, B, C, and D) exist, including kinematically confirmed polar-ring galaxies (category A), good candidates based on their morphological appearance (category B), possible candidates (category C), and possibly related objects (category D).
 There are 6 galaxies in section A which are kinematically confirmed galaxies.
 There are 27 in section B, which are good candidates.
 In section C, there are 73 galaxies, which are possible candidates.
-And there are 51 galaxies in section D, which are related objects.
+There are 51 galaxies in section D, which are related objects, probably not classified as polar-ring galaxies.